MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/get-started/learning-catalog.md

 ---
 # Learning catalog for Dynamics 365 Supply Chain Management

-Find the right online training, in person workshops, and events for your role as a user of the Supply Chain application.
+Find the right online training, in person workshops, and events for your role as a user of the Dynamics 365 Supply Chain application.

 <!-- ![Universal Windows Platform (UWP)](images/platform-uwp.png)  -->